 Southwest Priority Card Top Benefits

-Baggage Delay Insurance: If your checked bag is delayed by more than 6 hours, you’ll receive $100 in coverage towards essential items for each day that your bag is delayed.
+Baggage delay insurance: If your checked bag is delayed by more than 6 hours, you’ll receive $100 in coverage towards essential items for each day that your bag is delayed.

-Extended Warranty Protection: On eligible warranties of 3 years or less, your warranty coverage will be extended by 1 additional year.
+Extended warranty protection: On eligible warranties of 3 years or less, your warranty coverage will be extended by 1 additional year.

 How To Earn and Redeem Southwest Rapid Rewards Points

-Southwest Rapid Rewards points are a fixed point currency, meaning the number of points needed for a ticket is tied to the cash cost of the ticket.
-Usually, Southwest Rapid Rewards points will give you about 1.3 cents in value per point.
-So while there is no way to get outsized value for your points, there are still great ways to redeem your Southwest Rapid Rewards points for fantastic trips.
+The number of points needed to book a flight with Southwest Airlines depends on the cash cost of the ticket.
+Typically, Southwest Rapid Rewards points are worth approximately 1.3 cents each in value.
+You can’t get outsized value for your points, but there are still great ways to redeem your Southwest Rapid Rewards points for fantastic trips.

-The rating for this card has been determined by our own industryexperts who know the in's and out's of credit card products.
-Bonuses, rewards as well as ratesand fees are all taken into account.
-Compensation from the issuer does not affect our rating.We only recommend products we either use ourselves or endorse.
+The rating for this card has been determined by our own industry experts who know the ins and outs of credit card products.
+Bonuses, rewards as well as rates and fees are all taken into account.
+Compensation from the issuer does not affect our rating.
+We only recommend products we either use ourselves or endorse.

-A fantastic travel card with a huge welcome offer, good benefits, and perks for a moderate annual fee.
+A fantastic travel card with a great welcome offer, good benefits, and perks for a moderate annual fee.

-A fantastic travel card with a huge welcome offer, good benefits, and perks for a moderate annual fee.
+A fantastic travel card with a great welcome offer, good benefits, and perks for a moderate annual fee.

-Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $750 when you redeem through Chase Ultimate Rewards®.
+Earn 60,000 75,000 bonus points after you spend $5,000 on purchases in the first 3 months from account opening.

-60,000 points
+60,000 75,000 points

 $95

-Upgraded Points credit ranges are a variation of FICO®Score 8, one of many types of credit scores lenders may use when considering your credit cardapplication.
+Upgraded Points credit ranges are a variation of FICO® Score 8, one of many types of credit scores lenders may use when considering your credit card application.

-Good to Excellent (670-850)
+Good to Excellent

 The Chase Sapphire Preferred® card is one of the best travel rewards cardson the market.
 Its bonus categories include travel, dining, online grocery purchases, and streaming services, which gives you the opportunity to earn lots of bonus points on these purchases.